SSProve/ssprove/README.md

 # SSProve: A Foundational Framework for Modular Cryptographic Proofs in Coq

-This complementary material corresponds to the Coq formalisation of the results mentioned in the paper.
+This repository contains Coq formalisation of the results from the paper:
+- SSProve: A Foundational Framework for Modular Cryptographic Proofs in Coq.
+  Carmine Abate, Philipp G. Haselwarter, Exequiel Rivas, Antoine Van Muylder, Théo Winterhalter, Catalin Hritcu, Kenji Maillard, and Bas Spitters.
+March 2021.

-This README serves as guide to installing this project and finding correspondence between the claims in the paper and their formal proofs in Coq, as well as listing the assumptions that the formalisation makes.
+This README serves as guide to installing this project and finding the correspondence between the claims in the paper and the formal proofs in Coq, as well as listing the small set of standard axioms on which the formalisation relies (mostly transitively by using `mathcomp-analysis`).

 ## Prerequisites